gregs1104/pgbench-tools/README.rst

     psql -d results -f report.sql

-  This is unlikely to disrupte the test results very much unless you've run an enormous number of tests already.
+  This is unlikely to disrupt the test results very much unless you've run an enormous number of tests already.

 * Other useful reports you can run include: